bogdanr/bogdanr.github.io/_posts/2026-06-10-making-local-llm-fast.md

 The model's "understanding" of the prompt isn't thrown away after prefill.
 It lives in a chunk of memory called the **KV cache** (key/value cache, the name doesn't matter here).
 Think of it as the model's working memory of everything it has read so far.

 The insight that makes local models usable: **if the start of this turn's prompt is identical to last turn's, the model's working memory for that part is identical too.
 So don't recompute it, reuse it.** Snapshot that state and next turn restore the snapshot instead of prefilling from scratch.
 Restoring is basically a memory copy.
 In Fono it takes **15-40 milliseconds** regardless of size.
 Prefilling the same content cold can take **seconds** (the right lane in the animation above).
-That's the whole game.

 There is one ironclad rule though, and it's where I shot myself in the foot.